santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Connects-&-Peer-Reviews.md

 This feedback is not anonymous, but is guided to provide straightforward, and actionable perspectives.
 ##Requesting
 ##Receiving Requests

+When a teammate has requested feedback from you, you will receive and email notifying you of the request and can use the link in the email to fill out the Feedback Form.

+You can also go to the [Perspectives Page](https://msconnect.microsoft.com/perspective/provide) to see who has requested feedback.
 ##How to Give and Receive Good Feedback
 For Microsoft's guidance on how to giving and receiving feedback, go [here.](https://microsoft.sharepoint.com/sites/hrw/Pages/perspectivesoverview.aspx)
 ##How to Receive Feedback